Lightstreamer/Lightstreamer-kafka-connector/README.md

 <param name="record.extraction.error.strategy">FORCE_UNSUBSCRIPTION</param>
 ```

-#### Topic Mapping
+### Topic Mapping

-Kafka Connector allows the configuration of several routing and mapping strategies, thus enabling the convey of Kafka events streams to a potentially huge amount of devices connected to Lightstreamer with great flexibility.
+The Kafka Connector allows the configuration of several routing and mapping strategies, thus enabling the convey of Kafka events streams to a potentially huge amount of devices connected to Lightstreamer with great flexibility.

 The _Data Extraction Language_ is the _ad hoc_ tool provided for in-depth analysis of Kafa records to extract data that can be used for the following purposes:
 - Mapping records to Lightstreamer fields
 - Filtering routing to the designated Lightstreamer items

-##### Data Extraction Language
+#### Data Extraction Language

 To write an extraction expression, the _Data Extraction Language_ provides a pretty minimal syntax with the following basic rules: